Lou Reid

-Lou Reid Pyrtle (born September 13, 1954 in Union Grove, North Carolina) is an American bluegrass singer, band leader, and multi-instrumentalist.
+Louis Reid Pyrtle (born September 13, 1954) is an American bluegrass singer and musician, bandleader of The Seldom Scene.

 Biography

 Early life

 Reid grew up on a tobacco farm in Moore Springs, North Carolina.
 His father also worked as a construction supervisor.
 When Reid was a young boy his father took him to see Flatt & Scruggs, and Reid has loved bluegrass music ever since.

 In his early teens, Reid played acoustic bass with the band Bluegrass Buddies, then joined the bluegrass group Southbound, who recorded one album for Rebel Records.
 He played banjo with them from 1973 to 1979.
 Other members included Jimmy Haley (guitar), Dennis Severt (mandolin), and Doug Campbell (bass).

 Doyle Lawson and Quicksilver

 In 1979, Lou joined Doyle Lawson and Quicksilver, playing bass guitar.
 Quicksilver consisted of Lawson (mandolin), Reid (bass), Terry Baucom (banjo), and Jimmy Haley (guitar).
 Reid recorded three albums with Quicksilver.

 Ricky Skaggs Band

 Reid was with the Ricky Skaggs Band from 1982 to 1986, playing a number of instruments and providing harmony vocals.